-Greater Boston Asset Protection and Estate Planning Attorney
+and Estate Planning

-Putting Together an Effective Asset Protection Plan
+Put Together an Effective Asset Protection Plan

-Asset protection shields certain property and other tangible assets from the claims of your creditors.
+Asset protection can shield certain property and other tangible assets from the claims of your creditors.
 Creditors that may seek to receive money from your estate include both known and unforeseen debt collectors, accident victims, and others who believe they have a claim of injury or contract rights against you and/or your estate.
 Asset protection can even protect your personal assets from an ex-spouse.

 Because asset protection planning can protect you in a variety of situations, asset protection tools must be carefully chosen that address the unique risks that you face.
-Given the complexity of such asset protection tools, you will need the assistance of a trained professional attorney to review and evaluate your entire estate in order to determine which assets can be shielded from your creditors.
+Given the complexity of such asset protection tools, you will need the assistance of a trained professional attorney to review and evaluate your estate in order to determine which assets can be shielded from your creditors.

-Our Asset Protection Counsel
+Asset Protection Strategies

-A homestead declaration—The homestead declaration allows you to protect up to $500,000 of equity in your home from creditors.
+The homestead declaration allows you to protect up to $500,000 of equity in your home from creditors.
 The homestead declaration will not, however, shield your estate from claims under a mortgage, or against any prior recorded liens.

 With a homestead declaration, the state, federal and local governments will still be able to file tax liens, and other claims and assessments against the home.
 Read more on Homestead Declaration